rithmschool/react_curriculum/Unit-01/02-jsx.md

 ### Conditional JSX

 Very commonly we want to add conditional logic to our JSX.
-We can add ternary logic, or isolate or information into a separate function
+We can add ternary logic, or isolate or information into a separate function, or place code inside of render.

 ```js
 var App = React.createClass({